-- 26. A summary of the seabird mortality by longline in the South African EEZ for the past 10 seasons is given in Table 4.
-The three most common species injured or killed in the fishery were white-chinned petrel (Procellaria aequinoctialis), southern giant petrel (Macronectes giganteus) and yellow-nosed albatross (Thalassarche chlororhynchos). - 27.
-In 2013, three incidents of seabird mortality were reported in the South African EEZ (Table 4) all of which were P. aequinoctialis.
+26. A summary of the seabird mortality by longline in the South African EEZ for the past 10 seasons is given in Table 4.
+The three most common species injured or killed in the fishery were white-chinned petrel (Procellaria aequinoctialis), southern giant petrel (Macronectes giganteus) and yellow-nosed albatross (Thalassarche chlororhynchos).

+27. In 2014, there were no incidents of seabird mortality reported in the South African EEZ (Table 4).